h4ckm1n-dev/kube-utils-nvim/README.md

 ## License
 This plugin is licensed under the MIT License.
 See the LICENSE file for details., also feel free to submit a PR

-# 🎉 Happy Kubernetes deployment with Neovim! 🎉

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):